dqtuan99/Dots-and-Boxes/README.md

 # Dots and Boxes

-Fullname: Đỗ Quang Tuấn
+Fullname: Đỗ Quang Tuấn.
-StudentId: 17021102
+StudentId: 17021102.
-Class: K62IE1 lớp số 7
+Class: K62IE1 lớp số 7.
-Project's name: Dots and Boxes
+Project's name: Dots and Boxes.
-File size: 3.31Mb
+File size: 3.31Mb.

-A small C/C++ GUI game using SFML library
+A small C/C++ GUI game using SFML library.

 - Rules:
   + The board contains 5 x 6 dots, two players take turns to join two adjacent dots with a horizontal or vertical line.
 If a player completes the fourth side of a box they initial that box and must draw another line.